rhomobile/rhomobile-docs/eb/en/edge/guide/setup.md

 ![img](images/getting-started/setup/setup-enterprise-browswer-runtimes.png)

 Once the installation is completed on your device, you can start Enterprise Browser on your device by clicking the associated icon form the programs group/Apps.

+## Launching Enterprise Browser
+Launching Enterprise Browser after installing on the device, will launch a default welcome start page that is included with the installation

+>Note: On Android, if you do not disconnect the device from your laptop, you will see the application being forced closed.
+The USB storage option needs to be turned off so that Enterprise Browser can launch properly.

+After launching, a default [configuration file](../guide/configreference) will be created.
+You will need to modify this to make Enterprise Browser [start with your application](../guide/launching).